citronalco/calibre-dnb/README.md

 # DNB metadata plugin for Calibre

 A Calibre metadata source plugin that uses the catalogue (https://portal.dnb.de) of the Deutsche Nationalbibliothek (DNB) to retrieve metadata.
-If supports retrieval of DNB-IDN, ISBN, authors, title, tags, pulication date, languages, publisher and cover.
+If supports retrieval of DNB-IDN, ISBN, authors, title, tags, pulication date, languages, publisher, comments, series, series index and cover.

 ### Requirements: